VCityTeam/hera_utils/README.md

 Experimentation o-- Environment
 ```

-The description of a (numerical) experiment (more generally a set of a jobs) may be structured on top of the following separated concerns
+The description of a (numerical) experiment (more generally a set of jobs) may be structured on top of the following separated concerns:
 - the expression of the specific atomic computations (tasks) that should be realized and their possible organization within a [**computational workflow**](https://en.wikipedia.org/wiki/Scientific_workflow_system) e.g. [Hera](https://github.com/argoproj-labs/hera)
 - the experiment **inputs**: what concrete set of parameters should be used
 - the experiment **layout** (naming convention, organizational structure) of its inputs/outputs: where (in which file, directory, database...) does each task take its (file) inputs from and where does that task store its outputs to (and how does it name them)